vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

 > We finally got the Service Oriented Architecture right through microservices.

-However this in itself is a topic for a post in itself.
+However this in itself is a topic for a post.

 In this post I would like to touch upon the complexities a CIO would inherit; in a system that is hastily broken up into microservices and use one database per service a.k.a polyglot persistence